sogis/oereb-gretljobs/README.md

 For running a GRETL job using the GRETL wrapper script, see the `start-gretl.sh` command example below.
 Set any DB connection parameter environment variables before running the command.

-If you want to set up a development environment for developing new GRETL jobs, use the following `docker-compose` command before running your GRETL job in order to prepare the necessary DBs.
+If you want to set up development databases for developing new GRETL jobs, use the following `docker-compose` command before running your GRETL job in order to prepare the necessary DBs.

 Start two DBs ("oereb" and "edit"), import data required for the data transformation into the "oereb" DB,